rethinkdb/rethinkdb-rs/api/python/manipulating-tables/index_create.md

 - *Simple indexes* based on the value of a single field.
 - *Compound indexes* based on multiple fields.
 - *Multi indexes* based on arrays of values.
+- *Geospatial indexes* based on indexes of geometry objects, created when the `geo` optional argument is true.
 - Indexes based on *arbitrary expressions*.

 The `index_function` can be an anonymous function or a binary representation obtained from the `function` field of [index_status](/api/python/index_status).